Evje og Hornnes Municipality: Government

 Evje og Hornnes Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Evje og Hornnes is made up of 21 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Evje og Hornnes Municipality is made up of 21 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.